NGC 6910

-Details
+Characteristics

 NGC 6910 is located half a degree east-north east of Gamma Cygni, also known as Sadr.
 It may be physically related with the nebula IC 1318 (also known as the Gamma Cygni Nebula) as it lies at a similar distance, behind the galactic Great Rift.
 Cygnus OB9 is located within the Orion Arm of the Milky Way.
 Cygnus OB9's dimensions in the sky are 2.5 degrees by 1.5 degrees, which corresponds at its distance to 175×105 light years across.
 It includes many OB stars, along with supergiant stars, like the red supergiant RW Cygni.
 Gamma Cygni is a foreground star, lying at a distance of approximately 1,500 light years.
 Because it lies behind a number of molecular clouds, the light from NGC 6910 is dimmed by more than one magnitude.

 The core radius of the cluster is 0.8 parsec (2.6 light years), while the tidal radius is 4.2 parsecs (13.7 light years) and represents the average outer limit of NGC 6910, beyond which a star is unlikely to remain gravitationally bound to the cluster core.